schow6272003/ps_api/README.md

 ## Design
 ### Database:
 The tasks of querying(input) and storage(ouput) are designated to two separate resources respectfully.
-Postgres handles storage of CBSA data  dumped remotely  AWS Url .
+Postgres handles storage of CBSA data fetched remotely via  AWS Url.
 The records from Postgres are parsed into Json format and migrated to MongoDB.
-Incoming api requests are handled on MongoDB database.
-Redis caching is used to optimize performance.
+Incoming api requests are handled by MongoDB.
+Redis caching is used to enhance performance.
 ### Data Import:
 CBSA raw data are pulled remotely via AWS Url and dumped into Postgres for storage.
 ### Security:
 - Cross-origin resource sharing enable.
 - HTTPS/SSL.
-- Rating Limiting.
+- Rating Limiting set to 10 calls.
-- Basic security measures are implemented via node plug-in "helmet".
+- Basic security measures are put in place using Node plug-in "helmet".
 ### Versioning:
-Versioning is defined on uri, in order to facilitate and manage changes  on API.
+Versioning is defined on uri, in order to facilitate and manage future updates on API.
 eg: /api/v1/cpsa/....
 ### Improvemnts:
 - Backend jobs to do regular update on databases.
-- AWS Beantalk and DynamoDB instead of Heroku to accomodate scaling and performance.
+- AWS Beantalk and DynamoDB instead of Heroku for better scaling and performance.
-- Add Pagination to endpoints.
+- Add pagination to endpoint.
 - Add authentication to secure endpoint.

 ## Usage